 There are three main challenges for public sector professionals around the complexity of implementing social value in procurement, preventing an imbalance in outcomes and how to measure outputs effectively.

 The first challenge stems from social value being a new, intangible concept for many.
-Professionals have been grappling with how to effectively communicate social value requirements to the supply chain with limited resources, and how to develop and implement a system.
+Professionals have been grappling with how to effectively communicate social value requirements to the supply chain with limited resources and varying levels of understanding of what social value is, how to deliver it and how to ensure it is additional to the procurement.
 Many organisations are not set up to deliver this capability alongside traditional business as usual activity.

 Solutions to incorporate social value into procurement